An Indian elephant herd on Jim Corbett National Park in Assam, India. Image courtesy of W. Ribs.

 —His Holiness, Pope Francis, of the Holy See; Encyclical Letter Laudato Si’ (24 May 2015), Statement 14, p.
 12

 We fight to abolish all exploitation of wildlife to end the Extinction Economy worldwide by providing advocacy, intelligence, and protection to all stakeholders that defend them so that wildlife may live.

 We seek a sustainable world where wildlife are safe, secure, and free from any harm and violence—to live in harmony with humans without conflict.

-We are in a good PLACE™ with our guiding values and we just feel right at home.
+We are in a good PLACE™ with our guiding core values and we just feel right at home.
 We are only governed by five values: Professionalism, Love, Audacity, Courage, and Excellence and we apply this with fun, grace, panache, passion, and vigor—for global security and wildlife conservation is a difficult and burdensome cause.

 We are a flat, lean, learning, servant-leadership, sustainable, and team-centric organization so that we may execute effectively without wasting precious resources on all of our operations.
 We are audacious, democratic, nimble, progressive, and world-class in our methods while being creative, disruptive, and innovative in our ideas.

 We truly love all our stakeholders—donors, friends, partners, supporters, team, and volunteers—and we demonstrate this by not taking anything or anyone for granted.
 Our stakeholders are the lifeblood of our organization.
 Therefore, we will always cherish and continually appreciate the involvement of all of our stakeholders and we will respect their feedback and investment at all times.
 We practice integrity at all times and we are ethical in all that we do.